xingyazhou/coursera-google-kubernetes-engine/1_Introduction_to_Containers_and_Docker/README.md

 ## Introduction
-This lab is simply modified to use a simple beam_pathon wordcount.py as sample code.
+This lab is simply modified to use a simple beam_python wordcount.py as sample code.

 Containers are a way of isolating programs or processes from each other.
 The primary aim of containers is to make programs easy to deploy in a way that doesn't cause them to break.